Tirrenia (company): 1970s

 With Law No. 684 20 December 1974, the Italian government reorganized the services carried out by the Finmare companies, proceeding to a divestment from international passenger lines and promoting a more market-appropriate management of the group's companies.
 The validity of the conventions stipulated in 1962 ceased on 31 December 1974, and the Ministry of the Merchant Navy was given the possibility of stipulating new ones, of annual duration and renewable for a maximum of five years, beginning in January 1975.
 The same law also provided for a strengthening of connections with the major islands, which were the responsibility of Tirrenia, and this was made concrete in March 1975 with a plan that included the construction of eight passenger ferries and three cargo ships, ordered from Italcantieri on 24 December 1975.
 To speed up their entry into service, it was decided to have two of the new passenger units built on the same design as the Poeta class, while the other six would be built from scratch.
 The process of decommissioning the conventional units also continued; the Arborea was stopped in 1974 and, in parallel with the construction of the new units mentioned above, it was planned to stop the motor ships Città di Nuoro, Città di Napoli, and Torres.
 As of May 1975, the line to Northern Europe was assigned to Adriatica, which chartered the ships employed on it (Cagliari, Giosuè Borsi, and Vallisarco).

 In 1975, local services were also reorganized: by Law 169 19 May 1975, it was decided to establish three companies dedicated to them, Toremar, Caremar, and Siremar, based in Livorno, Naples, and Palermo, respectively.
-As of 1 January 1976, the three companies, in which Tirrenia had a minimum 51 percent share, were assigned, respectively, connections with the islands of the Tuscan archipelago, the Campania archipelago, and the Ponziane islands, and connections with the Aeolian, Egadi, Pelagie, Ustica, and Pantelleria islands.
+As of 1 January 1976, the three companies, in which Tirrenia had a minimum 51 percent share, were assigned, respectively, connections with the islands of the Tuscan archipelago, the Campania archipelago, and the Ponziane islands, and connections with the Aeolian, Aegadian, Pelagian, Ustica, and Pantelleria islands.

 Between 1976 and 1978, pending the gradual entry into service of the units ordered from Italcantieri, the ferries Canguro Bianco and Canguro Verde were chartered from Linee Canguro S.p.A, Espresso Venezia and Espresso Ravenna from Adriatica, all destined to reinforce connections with Sardinia, including the new lines Genoa-Olbia-Arbatax and Genoa-Cagliari.
 The first two ships were returned to the owning company in 1978, while the others continued to be part of the Tirrenia fleet thereafter.
 During the same period, a renewal of the Sardinian regional fleet was put in place through the purchase of the small ferries Carloforte and Limbara while the ferry La Valletta, deemed unsuitable for connections to Malta, was sold to Siremar and replaced with a German-built unit, the Malta Express.